UBC Hospital

-UBC Hospital is a health care facility located on the University Endowment Lands in Vancouver, British Columbia, Canada.
+UBC Hospital is a teaching hospital located on the UBC Vancouver campus in Vancouver, British Columbia, Canada.
 It opened in 1968, and is now operated by Vancouver Coastal Health.

 Overview

 UBC Hospital is made up of three different buildings, the Purdy, Koerner and Detwiller Pavilions.
 Koerner houses mainly acute services, Purdy houses extended and residential care and Detwiller offers psychiatric services.

 The acute portion of UBC Hospital has eight operating rooms (including two for the Centre for Surgical Innovation) and 800 staff including 270 physicians and 450 nurses.
 Patients make approximately 21,600 clinic visits to the hospital annually, to clinics such as the Bladder Care Centre, the Movement Disorders/Parkinson's Clinic, the Sleep Disorders Program, the Multiple Sclerosis Clinic, the Clinic for Alzheimer Disease and Cognitive Disorders, the Breast Reconstruction Program, the Mood Disorders Centre and the Operational Stress Injury Clinic.

 Units and specialties

 Units include the Acute Care Unit, Surgical Observation Unit, Transitional Care Unit and Urgent Care Centre in Koerner Pavilion, the Extended Care Unit in Purdy Pavilion, and the Psychiatric Unit in Detwiller Pavilion.
 Specialty areas at UBC Hospital include acute medicine, general surgery, reconstructive orthopedic surgery, psychiatry and gerontology.